nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/CARRIER_AT_commands.rst

    :local:
    :depth: 2

-The following commands list contains AT commands related to the LwM2M carrier library.
+This page describes AT commands related to the LwM2M carrier library.

 Carrier event #XCARRIEREVT
 ==========================